 Fascia can become restricted, tense, or tight for a whole range of reasons in your dog.
 Let’s review each of these to understand why your dog’s body may go through changes.

 Trauma leads to fascial tissue injury that can cause scarring and thickening.
-When this happens the layers of the fascia may get stuck together.
-So they can no longer slide and glide over each other as they should.
+When this happens the fascia layers may get stuck together … so they can no longer slide and glide over each other as they should.

 Chronic Stress Or Emotional Trauma

-Yes, non-physical factors can also lead to constriction of the neuro-fascial network.
-It’s been shown that when fascia is exposed to the hormones of stress and fear … it causes a physical contraction of the tissues.
+Non-physical factors can also lead to constriction of the neuro-fascial network.
+It’s been shown that when fascia is exposed to the hormones of stress and fear … it causes a physical contraction of the tissues (2).
 This can create a complex holding pattern and the emotional trauma gets locked in.